Skip to main content

 • advise clients on how to reduce the risk of future insurance claims

-• work closely with health and safety inspectors and fire officers
+• work closely with health and safety inspectors and building control officers

-• monitor the work of the risk control team
+• lead the work of the risk control team

-• keep up to date with technical issues affecting risk, like hazardous materials
+• keep up to date with emerging risks, like cyber attacks and environmental issues

 Working environment